dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment2.md

 **Sanity check.**

 Create an untrained MLP layer.
 Create some 3-dimensional tensor where the last dimension has the same size as `hidden_size` in your MLP.
-If you apply the MLP to the test tensor, the output should have the same size as the input.
+If you apply the MLP to the test tensor, the output should have the same shape as the input.

 ### Normalization